 - Completion of a three-month trial period of research assistance with a satisfactory level of performance

-Completion of the 3-month training program before holding a research assistant position is required because of the unique history and highly demanding nature of Professor Basoglu’s work.
-Research assistants need to be thoroughly familiar with his past and present work (currently writing articles) to be able to provide useful assistance to him.
-The applicants also need to go through a trial period of research assistance.
-The trial period will also involve training in research and write-up of articles (e.g. data analysis and interpretation of results, literature review, manuscript preparation, etc.).
-Candidates need to complete both phases with a high level of performance to be offered a research assistant position.
+Completion of the 3-month trial period before holding a research assistant position is required because of the unique history and highly demanding nature of Professor Basoglu’s work.
+During this period prospective research assistants will need to get thoroughly familiar with his past and present work (currently writing articles) to be able to provide useful assistance to him.
+The trial period will also involve (free)training similar to the tutorship program and candidates will need to complete this phase with a high level of performance to be offered a research assistant position.
 A long-term research assistant position offers a unique opportunity to gain experience in research methodology and write-up and publication of articles.
 In some cases an opportunity to write-up articles for publication based on DABATEM’s database (data from projects completed in the past) might be offered to assistants deemed capable of undertaking such a task (though this privilege should not be taken for granted in advance).
-Please consider applying for this position only if you think you can meet all of the above requirements.

 Applicants will need to go through a selection process to ensure that the training offered is likely to meet their needs.
 To be eligible for the selection process, please send your CV to Professor Basoglu (email@example.com) and provide answers to the questions below.
 Applications without this information will not be processed.
 An interview will be required via Skype or similar applications.